 What you hear (and don’t hear) directly affects your balance, according to a research overview led by Anat Lubetzky, PhD, assistant professor in the Physical Therapy Department at New York University, with a team at New York Eye and Ear Infirmary.

 This is especially important if your balance isn’t the best.
-“Most of us in the field believe that people with poor balance benefit a lot from auditory cues,” Timothy Hullar, MD, a professor of otolaryngology at Oregon Health and Science University, told me.
+“Most of us in the field believe that people with poor balance benefit a lot from auditory cues,” says Timothy Hullar, MD, a professor of otolaryngology at Oregon Health and Science University.